 How much do ABM platforms cost?

-Pricing varies by platform and features.
-Entry-level tools start around $1,500-$2,500 monthly, while enterprise platforms like ZoomInfo, 6sense, and Demandbase require custom quotes based on database access, account volume, and channel requirements.
+Some platforms like 6sense and RollWorks offer free tiers to get started.
+Paid entry-level tools typically range from $20-$2,500+ monthly depending on features and contact limits.
+Enterprise platforms like ZoomInfo, 6sense, and Demandbase require custom quotes based on database access, account volume, and channel requirements.

 What's the difference between ABM platforms and marketing automation?